jschomay/httpacman/notes.md

 - sites that can still hyjack our window:
   - view-source:http://www.fedspending.org/apidoc.php

-- can't seem to disable scrolling completly, plus pages jump to top on load despite my efforts.
-Maybe just leave it as is?
-Or do a overflow:hidden on body?

 - Some sites have event listeners on elements (like scroll feedback on www.lynda.com), so they give errors since we strip all scripts, causing bad frame rates.
 Here's a possible fix, or use regex to strip: http://stackoverflow.com/questions/9251837/how-to-remove-all-listeners-in-an-element